Moving house is not cheap and sometimes it could make more sense to stay where you are and efficiently capitalise on your current property.

 Create a budget

 If you're putting in a new bathroom and/or kitchen, or a new level, then make sure it comes in on budget.
-Blow-outs can take a long time to recoup.
+Blow-outs could take a long time to recoup.
 Consider a project manager if you think you need help.

 This information is current as at 17/03/2015.